Kaysims/Grip-Club/README.md

 # Deployment
 ## Deploying Grip Club Project :
 * The Grip Club site was deployed in GitHub pages.
 The following steps were taken :
-    * 1.Log in to GitHub and go to the repository for Kaysims/Grip-Club.
+    * 1.Log into GitHub and go to the repository for Kaysims/Grip-Club.
     * 2.Go to the settings tab in GitHub.
-    * 3.In settings go to GitHub pages.
+    * 3.In settings, go to GitHub pages.
-    * 4.Under the branch select main, root and save.
+    * 4.Under the branch, select main, root and save.
-    * 5.Refresh the page and GitHub provides a link to the deployed site.
+    * 5.Refresh the page, and GitHub provides a link to the deployed site.
 <details><summary><b>Deploying Grip Club Image</b></summary>

 ![Deploying Grip Club](assets/readme-images/deploy-settings.png)